chinapedia/wikipedia.abstract.en/Page/Centaur.md

 Classical art

-Cantharus_Stathatou_Louvre_CA1987.jpgn _kantharos_, Late Geometric period]] The extensive Mycenaean pottery found at Ugarit included two fragmentary Mycenaean terracotta figures which have been tentatively identified as centaurs.
+n _kantharos_, Late Geometric period]] The extensive Mycenaean pottery found at Ugarit included two fragmentary Mycenaean terracotta figures which have been tentatively identified as centaurs.
 This finding suggests a Bronze Age origin for these creatures of myth.[26]
 A painted terracotta centaur was found in the "Hero's tomb" at Lefkandi, and by the Geometric period, centaurs figure among the first representational figures painted on Greek pottery.
 An often-published Geometric period bronze of a warrior face-to-face with a centaur is at the Metropolitan Museum of Art.[27]

 In Greek art of the Archaic period, centaurs are depicted in three different forms.
 Some centaurs are depicted with a human torso attached to the body of a horse at the withers, where the horse's neck would be; this form, designated "Class A" by Professor Paul Baur, later became standard.
 "Class B" centaurs are depicted with a human body and legs joined at the waist to the hindquarters of a horse; in some cases centaurs of both Class A and Class B appear together.
 A third type, designated "Class C", depicts centaurs with human forelegs terminating in hooves.
 Baur describes this as an apparent development of Aeolic art, which never became particularly widespread.[28]
 At a later period, paintings on some amphoras depict winged centaurs.